 Launched in 2018, the Student Advisory Committee is a new group that helps foster a two-way conversation between Ontario’s students and EQAO.
 Students are the focus of EQAO’s work, and we value learners’ perspectives on everything that we do.
 As EQAO seeks to continuously improve its programs, we want to ensure that students’ voices are being heard.
 The Student Advisory Committee is a unique forum for students to share ideas and experiences.

 Each spring, EQAO will seek applications from students who are interested in becoming members of the Student Advisory Committee for the following school year.
-The application process for the 2018-2019 school year is now closed and we would like to thank all those who have shown interest in becoming a member of the committee.
-Check out this page next spring for information on the application process for the 2019-2020 school year!

 As representatives of the student voice, committee members join other students from across the province to share insights and ideas about how EQAO can improve assessments and programs, and increase student engagement.